ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 #### Examples

-[!Allowed][true] Moving a key causes **only that keys' state** to change.

 [!Allowed][true] You bind multiple in-game inputs to the same key.

 This is allowed as the osu! client allows you to do so.
-The rule does not apply here since it only applies to interactions with other *physical* keys.
+The rule only applies to the input going from your keyboard into your osu! client, and excludes how the osu! client itself proceeds it. (eg. binding it to multiple keys in gameplay)

 ![Disallowed][false] The `B`-key is pressed down.
 Moving the `A`-key down causes the `B`-key to release.

-This is **not** allowed as a movement on the 'A' key causes an action on a different key, the 'B' key.[^RappySnappy]
+This is **not** allowed as a movement on the `A`-key causes an action on a different key, the `B`-key.[^RappySnappy]

 ---